-Grab the stroller, hop the bus, bring a picnic or cash for lunch, and you can make a day (or more) of it in downtown Minneapolis.
-There is so much going on and much of it is free and family-friendly.
+Grab the stroller, hop the bus, bring a picnic or cash for lunch, and you can make a day (or more) of it in downtown Minneapolis with the whole family.
+There is plenty going on and much of it is free and family-friendly.

 The featured image shows Cancer Survivors Park on the north side of Nicollet Mall – a nice place for a picnic and a gathering place for downtown residents with dogs.